particle-iot/docs/src/content/community/particle-101-workshop/primitives.md

 <br /><br />
 4. The last step is to flash this new code to your Argon.
 Once it's updated, the LED will blink red.

-### Setting-up Particle Functions for remote execution
+### Setting-up Particle functions for remote execution

 Now, let's modify our firmware to make the LED function a Particle Cloud function.